 Note: Both the AM transmitter and AM receiver modules must be individually programmed.
-The Communications Duty Officer (CDO) will assign the appropriate FAA-Issued AM Frequency.
+The Communications Duty Officer (CDO) will assign the appropriate FAA-issued AM Frequency.

-- Turn the rotary Switch A on the Audio Control Module to Channel 16. - Unlock each unit by momentarily pressing the "" button, then before the "Locked" display goes blank, press the "Down" button to unlock the unit. - The display should now show "Unlocked". - Wait for the display to go blank, momentarily press either "UP" or "Down" button to display current frequency. - While the frequency is displayed, press and hold either the "UP" or "Down" until the assigned frequency is reached. - Lock each unit by momentarily pressing the "" button, then before the "Unlocked" display goes blank, press the "UP" button to lock the unit. - The display should now show "Locked" - The Aircraft Radio is now ready for base operation on that AM programmed frequency.
+- Turn the rotary Switch A (top rotary switch) on the Audio Control Module to Channel 16. - Unlock each unit by momentarily pressing the " \ " button and, before the "Locked" display goes blank, press the "down" button. - The display should now show "Unlocked". - Wait for the display to go blank, then press either the "up" or "down" button to display the current programmed frequency. - programmed inequency.
+While the display is showing the frequency, press and hold either the "up" or "down" scroling until the - desired frequency is reached.
+Lock each unit by momentanily pressing the " " button and before the "Unlocked" display goes blank. - Look each will by momentarily presents are bound and before are browned unprej goes press the "up" button. - The display should now show "Locked" The Almost ratio is now reached to conside an first All concernment - The Aircraft radio is now ready to operate on that AM programmed frequency